Seaweed Foraging in Devon, Dorset & Cornwall

 Where is the seaweed foraging course held?

 Coastal plant and seaweed foraging courses will be held in a variety of locations in Dorset, Devon and Cornwall.
-On eventbrite, each course will indicate the nearest town and region in the course title and description and new events are often added.
+On Eventbrite, each course will indicate the nearest town and region in the course title and description.
+New events are often added so keep your eyes peeled.

 When is the foraging course available?

-Please see our eventbrite collection for all the upcoming courses.
+Please see our Eventbrite collection for all the upcoming courses.
+If you follow the Eventbrite page, you will receive immediate updates with new events added.

 How do I book?